anapaulacarrera/data-science-methods/README.md

 # Data Science Methods
 ## Mini Projects in Machine Learning and Computational Techniques

-This repository contains mini Projects from my **Data Science coursework**, showcasing applications of core **machine learning and statistical methods** in Python.
+This repository contains mini Projects from my Data Science coursework, showcasing applications of core machine learning and statistical methods in Python.
 Each folder represents a self-contained project with Jupyter/Colab notebooks, code, and results.

 - Machine Learning (regression, clustering, decision trees, optimization)